 I love this final redux of Grim Tango!
 The setting, the colors, the details… I believe it to be as close to perfection as I am currently capable of.
 There’s nothing about it I want to change so this will most likely be the final redux for quite some time to come.

 To see the artwork page for “Grim Tango”, click here.
-You can also purchase prints of the final redux of Grim Tango from that page.
+You can also find out how to purchase prints and more of the final redux of Grim Tango from that page.